alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 Mozart was in Vienna, newly independent from Salzburg service and eager to make his way in the imperial capital.
 Clementi had arrived a few days earlier, already famous as a keyboard virtuoso from London.
 The occasion was the visit of the Russian Grand Duke Paul and Grand Duchess Maria Feodorovna, and Joseph II arranged an evening of musical entertainment for his guests.

 This night of entertainment turned into one of the most famous keyboard contests of the eighteenth century: Mozart and Clementi, placed before the emperor and his visitors, were asked to play.
-The episode is documented in the invaluable [Mozart Documents](https://www.mozartdocuments.org/documents/24-december-1781/) collection.

 Clementi played his Sonata in B-flat major, Op.
-24 No. 2 -- a piece he must have composed relatively recently -- and his earlier Toccata in B-flat major, Op.
+24 No. 2 -- a piece he must have composed relatively recently -- and his Toccata in B-flat major, Op.
 11. The meeting appears to have been courteous, although Mozart later wrote dismissively about Clementi in letters to his father and sister.
 He admitted to admiring Clementi's technical brilliance, especially his playing in thirds, but attacked his taste, feeling, and musicianship.
 In Mozart's telling, Clementi was a dazzling technician rather than a true artist.

 > "Clementi is a charlatan, like all Italians!
 He writes presto on a sonata, or even prestissimo and alla breve -- and plays it allegro in 4/4 time; -- I know it, because I have heard him."